Genivia/ugrep/README.md

   displays a matched input line again for each additional pattern match.
 This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
-- New options `-O` and `-t` to specify file extensions and pre-defined file types, respectively.
+- New options `-O`, `-M`, and `-t` to specify file extensions, file signature magic byte pattern, and pre-defined file types, respectively.
 This allows searching for certain types of files in directory trees with recursive search options `-R` and `-r`.
 - Extended option `-f` uses `GREP_PATH` environment variable and pre-defined patterns intalled in `/usr/local/share/ugrep/patterns`.
 - When option `-b` is used with option `-o` or with option `-g`, **ugrep**